joshuawright22/Global-Development-Analysis/README.md

 ---

 ## **Conclusion**
 This study highlights the **complex interdependencies** between population, economic growth, and education.
 The findings can **inform policies** on sustainable growth, resource allocation, and social development.

-For any questions or discussions, feel free to **open an issue** or contribute to the project!

 ---